zdavison/deer/README.md

   ↑/↓ navigate  space toggle  enter confirm   unchecked = blocked
 ```

-Vars start **unchecked (blocked)** by default.
-Toggle with `space`, confirm with `enter`.
-Your choices are saved — already-reviewed vars are skipped on subsequent runs.
-If a new unreviewed var is detected, the full list of risky vars is shown again so you can review everything in context.

-To change your decisions later:
+Your choices are saved for future runs.

+If any new env vars are added that you haven't reviewed, you'll see this UI again.

+To show this UI on demand at any time:

 ```sh
 deer env